lmmx/polars-genson/polars-genson-py/README.md

 This gives you fine-grained control over how objects with different key stability patterns are classified.

-Here's a section to add to the README that demonstrates the unified maps feature with a simple example:

 ## Schema Unification

 For objects with heterogeneous but compatible record structures, `polars-genson` can **unify** them into a single map schema instead of creating separate fixed fields.
 This is useful for dynamic data where keys represent similar entities with slightly different structures.